hsheth2/hsheth2.github.io/_posts/2022-01-31-webassembly.md

 [^7]:

      From a personal conversation with a tech leader at Figma a few years back.
 Many browsers, including Google Chrome and Firefox, already use Skia under the hood.
 However, they do not expose Skia APIs directly but instead applications must use the slower browser DOM or SVG interfaces.
-Figma draws directly to the browser canvas element, bypassing these slower layers, but still makes use of the nicer Skia APIs by [embedding](https://skia.org/docs/user/modules/canvaskit/) the library within their application.
+Figma draws directly to the browser canvas element, bypassing these slower layers, but still makes use of some Skia functionality by [embedding](https://skia.org/docs/user/modules/canvaskit/) it within their application.

 [^8]:
      It’s worth noting that there are other alternatives.
 AWS Lambda, for example, uses the lightweight [Firecracker MicroVM](https://firecracker-microvm.github.io/).
 In a head to head, WebAssembly does have some [performance advantages](https://arxiv.org/ftp/arxiv/papers/2010/2010.07115.pdf).